 He had purchased with money he had embezzled in America a manor in Radcliffe, and had intended to swindle banks and other important institutions of Great Britain.
 He almost got away with his deception and connivance, until he began to make mistakes including the greatest one, the matchbox.

 You see, I had traced the trade name of the matchbox and discovered that although it was from Chicago, the year that it was fabricated was in 1897, one year after the death of Mr Holmes.

-However, I was still not completely convinced that it was this man presuming to be Mr Holmes, until I learn about the agent who had killed him Frank Geyer.
+But, I was still not completely convinced that it was this man presuming to be Mr Holmes, until I had learnt about the agent who had killed him Frank Geyer.